ARW4/SQL-Murder-Mystery/README.md

 | 99716 | 1143 | SQL Symphony Concert | 20171206 | Miranda Priestly | 2022981883 | Golden Ave | 987756388 | 99716 |
 | 99716 | 1143 | SQL Symphony Concert | 20171212 | Miranda Priestly | 2022981883 | Golden Ave | 987756388 | 99716 |
 | 99716 | 1143 | SQL Symphony Concert | 20171229 | Miranda Priestly | 2022981883 | Golden Ave | 987756388 | 99716 |

+USing the information in Jeremy Bowers transcript "I know that she attended the SQL Symphony Concert 3 times in December 2017."
+We can confirm that the mystery woman is Miranda Priestly

+We have solved the murder in SQL City!